Child sexual abuse disclosure: how to support adult survivors (DAA019)

 Course details

-Once open, this online course will run continuously – meaning that you can sign up at any time.
+This online course will run continuously – meaning that you can sign up at any time.
 It offers self-directed learning which you can undertake at a time, pace and location that suits you.

 You will have access to the course and its materials for one year.
 Access begins the day after you’ve booked, when you will receive your account details by email.